-3.1 Building Permit Submittal - Stock Plans
+3.2 Building Permit Submittal - Stock Plans

-- SPA data requirements apply; see Section 2 above. - "Projected" rating - The rating must reflect the "worst-case" combination of options and orientation, based on the results reported in the custom Fort Collins compliance report.
-This typically means: - ° Check each foundation type. - ° Include all options that add thermal envelope area and/or glazing area. - ° Treat all "unfinished" areas within the thermal boundary as conditioned space. - ° Use REM/Rate's worst-case orientation analysis tool and submit results for the orientation in which the energy cost of the Proposed Design is greatest. - Follow instructions in 2.11, 2.12 and 2.13 above regarding ductwork, infiltration and whole-house ventilation entries. - Enter the utility rates approved at time of submittal.
-(Note that different utility rates may apply for the "Confirmed Rating;" see 3.3 below.) - Complete and submit the SPA Cover Sheet with required attachments.
+- SPA data requirements apply; see Section 2 above. - "Projected" rating

+- The rating must reflect the "worst-case" combination of options and orientation, based on the results reported in the compliance report.
+This typically means: - ° Check each foundation type. - ° Include all options that add thermal envelope area and/or glazing area. - ° Treat all "unfinished" areas within the thermal boundary as conditioned space. - [°] Use REM/Rate's worst-case orientation analysis tool and submit results for the orientation in which the energy cost of the Proposed Design is greatest. - Follow instructions in 2.11, 2.12 and 2.13 above regarding ductwork, infiltration and whole-house ventilation entries. - Enter the approved utility rates in effect at time of submittal.
+(Note that different utility rates may apply for the "Confirmed Rating;" see 3.3 below.) - Complete and submit the "SPA Cover Sheet," sections 1, 2 and 3A, with listed attachments. - In the "Foundation Type(s)" table in 3A, be clear about basement configurations: deep, gardenlevel or walkout.